AstroContainers/2018-05-workshop/index.md

 **B**ring **Y**our **O**wn **D**ata and **A**nalyses.
 Workshop participants are encouraged to bring their own data and analytical workflows for containerization.

-### Outcomes

-- Theory and application of container technology
-- How to use containerized software developed by other people
-- How to containerize software
-- How to build/deploy containerized workflows
-- How to run your computation on local resources such as CyVerse and UA HPC

 ### Required Experience:

 - Linux command line, directory structures, shell commands